seanpmaxwell/Typescript-Best-Practices/README.md

 - Folders not meant to be committed as part of the final code, but may exists along other source folders, (i.e. a test folder) should start and end with a double underscore `__test-helpers__`

 ### Variables
-- Static primitives should be declared at the top of files at the beginning of the "Variables" section and use UPPER_SNAKE_CASE (i.e. `const SALT_ROUNDS = 12`).
+- Static primitives/arrays should be declared at the top of files at the beginning of the "Variables" section and use UPPER_SNAKE_CASE (i.e. `const SALT_ROUNDS = 12`).
 - Variables declared inside functions should be camelCase
 - Boolean values should generally start with an 'is' (i.e. session.isLoggedIn)
 - Use `one-var-scope` declarations for a group of closely related variables.
 This actually leads to a slight increase in performance during minification.
 DONT overuse it though.
 Keep only the closely related stuff together.